KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-24-calling-functions.md

 ## What's a function?

-A function is a **single instruction** that tells the computer to do **one thing**.

-Writing a computer program is a little bit like writing driving instructions for another person to follow.
-An individual step of those directions might be something like "drive 5 miles" or "turn left", and you might write each step on its own line.
-The other person then follows those steps in order, one after the other, in order to get to the destination.
+Writing a program is a little bit like writing driving instructions for another person to follow.
+A single step of those directions might be something like "drive 5 miles" or "turn left", and you might write each step on its own line.
+The other person then follows those steps in order, one after the other, to travel to the destination.

 ```
 drive 5 miles